-Holothuroidea, commonly known as Sea Cucumber, is a subset of the echinoderms, a class of species that also includes starfish and sea urchins.
+Holothuroidea, commonly known as Sea Cucumber, is a subset of the echinoderms, a class of species that also includes sea stars and sea urchins.
 Its body resembles cucumbers, but they have tiny feet that resemble tentacles and are utilized for both eating and propulsion.
+They act as nutrient recyclers, turning organic waste into forms that other marine life can utilize.

-Sea Cucumbers are bottom dwellers that sit on the ocean, and the floor plays an important function in the marine ecosystem by aiding in the recycling of nutrients and dissolving biological debris so that bacteria may complete the breakdown process.
+These bottom dwellers sit on the ocean, and the floor plays an important function in the marine ecosystem by aiding in the recycling of nutrients and dissolving biological debris so that bacteria may complete the breakdown process.

 Appearance